Abu Dhabi holidays - The gem of the Middle East

 Modern, lavish and sophisticated, Abu Dhabi is quieter than Dubai but offers the same levels of incredible luxury with better beaches and a more diverse cultural heritage.
 Not long ago Abu Dhabi was merely a series of fishing villages – how things have changed.
 Today Abu Dhabi boasts one of the Middle East’s most modern and glamorous cities.

 A destination that lets its authenticity do the talking

-Abu Dhabi is the largest of the United Arab Emirates.
-Its confusingly-named largest city, Abu Dhabi, is the capital of the UAE even though it’s often overshadowed by its glitzy little brother Dubai.
+Abu Dhabi is the largest of the United Arab Emirates, and its largest city with the same name, Abu Dhabi, is the capital of the UAE despite often being overshadowed by its glitzy little brother Dubai.

 The city of Abu Dhabi is the epicentre of everything in the Emirate and home to amazing hotels, fabulous shopping and sugary beaches.

 While it’s still a huge and hectic cosmopolitan city, Abu Dhabi has a far more relaxed and friendly feel than Dubai.
 You’ll still find the plush shopping malls and the huge range of restaurants, but the crush of people isn’t as fearsome and the shortage of taxis not as dire.

 By Middle Eastern standards, Abu Dhabi is a relatively liberal country (although not compared to the western world).
 The people are very friendly, respectful and always ready to help if you get lost or need advice.

 The native Emiratis now make up only a small minority of the whole population with many expatriate workers coming from India, Pakistan, Sri Lanka, the Philippines and east Africa.
 This impressive mixture of cultures has given Abu Dhabi a truly international flavour.